oberoisecurity/ghidra-processor-module-verifier/README.md

 #### Building libsla
 libsla is required for compiling Verifier.
 To build libsla:
 1) Checkout Ghidra from trunk.
 A release build of Ghidra is not sufficient. `git clone https://github.com/NationalSecurityAgency/ghidra` This path will be your GHIDRA_TRUNK directory.
-2) CD to the decompiler source directory: `cd ~/ghidra/Ghidra/Features/Decompiler/src/decompile/cpp`
+2) cd to the decompiler source directory: `cd ~/ghidra/Ghidra/Features/Decompiler/src/decompile/cpp`
 3) Compile: `make libsla.a`

 ## Results
 See [RESULTS.md](RESULTS.md).

 ## License
 Licensed under the Apache 2.0 license.
-See LICENSE.
+See [LICENSE](LICENSE).

 ## Credits
 * libsla - [Ghidra's](https://github.com/NationalSecurityAgency/ghidra) library for SLEIGH